casualcore/casual/middleware/buffer/documentation/octet.md

 ## overview

-This implementation contain a C-interface that offers functionality to set and get data into and from a buffer and are just a tiny addition to the XATMI-standard x-octet-buffer ("X-OCTET")
+This implementation contain a C-interface that offers functionality to set and get data into and from a buffer and is just a tiny addition to the XATMI-standard x-octet-buffer ("X-OCTET")

 ### [development](octet.development.md)